TDDD96-PUM-Grupp1/controller/README.md

 ## Locally using Windows
 This will host the JavaScript files and connect to a deepstream server that is running locally within the network.

-**NOTE** This will only work if all the users are on the same network as the hosted files.
+**NOTE:** This will only work if all the users are on the same network as the hosted files.
 ```
 yarn start-pc-local
 ```